MIMUW-Inf-2002/SR_testy/big_2025/1/README.md

 test result: ok.
 10 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 4.02s
 ```

-Pay special attention to the thirs line, where the number of tests is displayed.
+Pay special attention to the third line, where the number of tests is displayed.